How CARE Works

 • The CARE Team may reach out to individuals who submitted the report, where appropriate.
 This reachout is often to:

-• to provide neccesary updates to the reporter, especially in instances where safety and well-being are of concern;
+• To provide necessary updates to the reporter, especially in instances where safety and well-being are of concern;